-In order to be eligible to participate in these permitted activities, a Player must petition for permission to do so, and the club must agree to the Player's participation.
-The Player may decline to petition the club and the club may decline to accept the Player's petition.
+In order to be eligible to participate in these permitted activities while suspended, a Player must request permission from his club, and the club must agree to the Player's participation.
+The Player may decline to make such request of his club and the club may decline the Player's request.
 Either party may revoke its agreement at any time.